Sunset

 Largely

-in the late 19th century with the establishment of the Brooklyn
+rapidly in the late 19th century with the establishment of

-waterfront as a major port for maritime trade.
-Fueled by successive
+the Brooklyn waterfront as a major port for maritime trade.

 sailed into New York